arnavt78/bubbleos/README.md

 To view information about these startup arguments in BubbleOS, run the BubbleOS executable with the `-h` argument.

-- `--no-checks` – Disables checking if BubbleOS is running on the correct architecture (x64) or running on the correct OS (Windows 10 and above).
+- `--no-checks` – Disables checking if BubbleOS is running on the correct architecture (x64) or on the correct OS (Windows 10 and above).
 - `--no-dump` – Disables the fatal error file dump feature, which outputs a file containing error information that can be submitted in a bug report whenever a fatal error occurs.
 - `--no-timebomb` – Disables checking if the timebomb has expired.
 - `--no-warnings` – Disables showing warnings during startup if the fatal error file dump feature or the timebomb were disabled.